lowercase-app/django-taxtea/README.md

 _Destination-based_ sales tax means that the sales tax will be charged at the rate of the customer location.
 This is applicable for out of state transactions and transactions within a state that is not an Origin-based.

 Want to learn more?
-Here's a great article about [Origin vs. Destination-based Sales tax](https://blog.taxjar.com/charging-sales-tax-rates/) from Tax Jar.
+Here's a great article about [Origin vs. Destination-based Sales tax](https://blog.taxjar.com/charging-sales-tax-rates/) from TaxJar.

 ## Usage